-- · Check the oil level only after a lengthy ride or when the engine is at operating temperature. - Switch off the engine when it is at operating temperature. - Make sure the ground is level and firm and hold the motorcycle upright. - Wait five minutes for the oil to drain into the oil pan.
+- Check the oil level only after a lengthy ride or when the engine is at operating temperature. - Switch off the engine when it is at operating temperature. - Make sure the ground is level and firm and hold the motorcycle upright. - Wait five minutes for the oil to drain into the oil pan.

-Vehicle toppling sideways Risk of damage to parts if
+Vehicle toppling sideways Risk of damage to parts if vehicle topples between MIN and MAX mark

-vehicle topples

-- Secure the vehicle, preferably with the assistance of a second person, so that it cannot topple sideways. - Check the oil level in sight alass 1.
+- Secure the vehicle, preferably with the assistance of a second person, so that it cannot topple sideways. - Check the oil level in the display 1.